-The auxiliary input jack is underneath the accessory power socket in the center pocket.
+Your vehicle has the auxiliary input jack on the front panel.
 The system will accept auxiliary input from standard audio accessories.

-When a compatible audio unit is connected to the jack, press the AUX button to select it.
+When a compatible audio unit is connected to the jack, press the CD/ AUX (On vehicles with navigation system) or AUX (On vehicles without navigation system) button to select it.